-Any potential action would be on behalf of members of the Katherine community who have or have had residential or commercial property in the contaminated area.
+This class action would be on behalf of members of the Katherine community who have or have had residential or commercial property in the contaminated area.
 The contamination by PFAS has negatively impacted both business and land values resulting in many landholders being left financially worse off.

 The Katherine investigation follows the launch of a class action in Oakey in Queensland, by Shine Lawyers and against the Department of Defence, in relation to PFAS contamination caused by use of firefighting foam on the RAAF base Tindal.

 Please note the investigation does not cover personal injury claims relating to the effects of PFAS contamination.

 These are man-made chemicals that were first used to make non-stick frying pans in the 1950s.
 The chemicals were later used in a range of products including Scotchgard Sprays, carpet treatment, Gortex clothing and firefighting foams.

 These chemicals do not readily break down in the environment.
 They can have a half-life of 40 to 90 years in water (the half-life being the time taken for the chemicals to decrease to half their original concentration).

 The chemicals get into the human body by drinking or eating (and possibly inhaling) substances that contain them.
 The chemicals are not easily eliminated from the body and can accumulate.
 This means that even small amounts of daily exposure can lead to relatively high concentrations over a lifetime.
 The chemicals have a half-life in the human body of around 4 to 9 years and accumulate primarily in the blood, kidneys and liver.